jostylr/literate-programming/lp4.md

 The command is `FILE fname.ext | block name | internal name ` where fname.ext is the filename and extension to use.

+The rest of the options are pipe commands that get processed

     function (options) {
         var doc = this;
         if (options[0] === "") {